 The Company's approach to managing liquidity risk is to ensure that it will have sufficient capital to meet liabilities when due after taking into account the Company's holdings of cash that might be raised from equity financings.

-As at December 31, 2016, the Company had a cash balance of \$774,639 (2015 - \$51,253) and current liabilities of \$60,251 (2014 - \$79,105).
+As at December 31, 2017, the Company had cash of \$944,227 (2016 - \$774,639) and current liabilities of \$156,719 (2016 - \$60,251).
 All of the Company's accounts payable and accrued liabilities have contractual maturities of less than 60 days and are subject to normal trade terms.
-Current cash balances will allow the Company to carry out a work program in 2017 while maintaining reserves to continue to operate without requiring a financing in the September 30, 2017 fiscal year.
+Current cash balances will allow the Company to continue to operate without requiring a financing in the September 30, 2018 fiscal year.